romene/Naturaily-netlify/career.md

 ---
 layout: career
 title: Careers | Working at Naturaily
-description: Do you want to work in a great atmospehre?
-Let's build great products together!
-See why working at Naturaily is a great opportunity to improve your coding skills.
+description: Working at Naturaily is a great opportunity to enhance your skills and spend time with honest and open people.
+Join us, let's build great things together!
 permalink: /career
 ---